 Evaluate whether you should pay for the repair or replace the unit

 Your air conditioner is rattling, squeaking, and grinding to a spectacular halt every couple of weeks.
-The local AC repair technician has been out more frequently than any of your friends.
+The local HVAC technician has been out more frequently than any of your friends.
 The repair that he’s proposing may be the cheapest option right now, but is it really going to solve the problem long-term?

 This is a dilemma that every homeowner will face eventually.
 A repair bill is always the least expensive choice in the immediate future, but it could be costing you more in the long run.
 Keep a detailed record of all the repairs you’ve made to the unit over the past couple of years.
 When you’re faced with yet another significant repair, review how much you’ve already spent on this unit.

 The age of the unit will play a significant role in the decision.
 If your air conditioner is more than ten years old, it has probably already lived its best years and may be nearing retirement.
 Consider the age of the air conditioner alongside the number of repairs you’ve made.
 A sharp increase in the number of repairs on an old unit could indicate that it’s time to officially let it go.